 Non-residents who are not tax-compliant have two ways to get compliant.

-Many taxpayers are surprised to learn that, even if you do not live in the United States, certain taxpayers with income earned in other countries still must file and pay taxes in the US.
-These taxpayers would include US citizens, permanent residents (green card holders) and people with a substantial presence in the United States (i.e., if they lived in the US for 183 days or more in the past three years according to a specific IRS formula.
-See the details here.).
-Legally speaking they are “US persons for tax purposes.”
-If they have income earned outside the United States, they must file and pay taxes on that income with the IRS.
+Many people are surprised to learn that, even if you do not live in the United States, certain taxpayers with income earned in other countries still must file and pay taxes in the US.
+These taxpayers include US citizens, permanent residents (green card holders), and people with a substantial presence in the United States (i.e., if they lived in the US for 183 days or more in the past three years according to a specific IRS formula.
+See the details here).
+These are all “US persons for tax purposes.”
+Even if the income is earned outside the United States, they must file and pay taxes on that income with the IRS.